yhavin/yardi-sdk/README.md

 You can import all endpoint classes from `yardi_sdk.endpoints` and view parameter names and types in order to use them.
 An endpoint instance is passed to `Client.call()`.

 ## Vendors
 If you are a [Yardi interface vendor](https://www.yardi.com/services/interfaces/standard-interface-options/), you are likely calling APIs across several Yardi accounts, since you have many Yardi customers.
 Thus, a single `.env` file with one Yardi username and password would not be sufficient.
 In your case, it is recommended to retrieve Yardi credentials of your customers (from wherever you keep them) and pass them into respective `Client` instances, one client for each customer.
-This is no worse than having to use a different `requests.HTTPBasicAuth` instance for each customer if you were to build the XML request documents manually (i.e., without an SDK).
+This is no worse than having to use a different `requests.HTTPBasicAuth` instance for each customer if you were to build the XML request documents manually (i.e., without an SDK)

 ## Further documentation
 Consult with your Yardi representative to get further documentation on the interface endpoints, as the WSDLs do not give endpoint descriptions and detailed explanations for each parameter.